-The catch is that it takes some advance planning (and occasionally flexibility), but it’s easy to find the availability you need with enough lead time for a big trip.
+The catch is that it usually takes advance planning (and some flexibility), but it’s easy to find the availability you need with enough lead time for a big trip.

 I began planning this unforgettable around the world trip for my wife Erin and I back in June 2016.
 There’s no denying the trip took a lot of thought (and just a few seat availability searches!), but I had a blast piecing it all together.

 After all, this was going to be the trip of a lifetime with the number of different places we would visit (many of them new for us), and of course…together we were going to try some of the best first class products in the world!

 What made it even better was the fact that Erin only knew part of what I had planned, and I had one hell of a surprise in store! 🙂

 - The 6 Cards I Used to Book Our Around the World Award Flights

 - Singapore First Class Suites (JFK > FRA > SIN)

 - Singapore Business Class A330 & Boeing 777 (SGN > SIN > MEL)

 - Etihad First Class Apartment (SYD > AUH)

 - Emirates First Class (DXB > LAX)